Election by-law of the International Kodály Society

 2.2.
 To further enhance the communication with all members of the Society and to facilitate the voting process, from 2019 voting will predominantly be effected via a secured online platform.
 Where a member does not have easy access to electronic resources or requests a paper copy, ballot papers will be posted/emailed directly.

 2.3.
 The member must fill in the ballot, marking only one candidate for each position.
-The marked ballot is to be placed in the small blank envelope.
+In case of paper ballots the marked ballot is to be placed in the small blank envelope.
 The small envelope is to be placed inside another envelope on which the member must write clearly his or her name and address.
 This is to be sent to the Chairperson of the EC at the address of the Executive Office.

 2.4.
 Only ballots posted/sent no later than May l5, and prepared according to the provisions of this paragraph shall be accepted as valid.